-Payments can be made by cash, check, money order, or online with a debit or credit card.
+Payments can be made by cash, check, money order, or online with a debit/credit card or PayPal.
 A 3% convenience fee will be separately invoiced to the student for paying online with a debit or credit card, which covers the cost that the credit card company or bank charges us for processing such payments.